 Now, I’ll level with you.
 While there are a few methods to obtain a completely free domain name, other methods involve purchasing web hosting first.

 Sounds like a let-down?
 Well, you need web hosting to host a website for your domain name.
 Check out the options below and see what suits you best.
+(If you need help choosing a domain name, we’ve got you covered.)

 1. Use a Free Website Building Service